This could simply be the fastest 150cc scooter in India!

-High speed stability is brilliant.
+High-speed stability is brilliant.
 The Aerox feels stable and sure-footed even while cruising at 105 kph.
 The handle feels heavy and connected and you can corner this vehicle fairly well.
 The large wheels and suspension setup favour enthusiastic riding.
-Grip offered by the 140 section rear tyre is brilliant.
+The grip offered by the 140-section rear tyre is brilliant.

 Also, I personally like the difference in weight distribution brought about by the central spine structure and the impact it has had on the overall handling.
 The Aerox 155 might feel more like a motorcycle most times, than the usual flimsy, lightweight scooters we are all familiar with.

-The Aerox comes with 230mm disc brakes at the front that deliver great stopping performance in general.
+The Aerox comes with 230mm disc brakes at the front that delivers great stopping performance in general.
 The rear, however, gets a weaker 130mm drum that could feel soft in many scenarios.
-While the overall setup can be said effective in general, I would wish for a rear disc atleast as an option.
-There is a single channel ABS offered as well.
+While the overall setup can be said effective in general, I would wish for a rear disc at least as an option.
+There is a single-channel ABS offered as well.

 The Aerox should be loved for the fuel efficiency it offers.
 The engine with its VVA tech and idle stop/start returns excellent mileage figures.
 The hack here is to be rational with the throttle.
 If you are to ride the scooter in a rather enthu way, expect mileage figures of around 39-40 kpl.
 However, on the highways, or if you are riding with a light, sensible throttle, expect mileage figures of up to 45-48 kpl.

-In our 10 days span with the Aerox, with varying rider behaviors and over varying road and traffic conditions, the most we could achieve was 49 kpl, and the least 38 kpl.
+In our 10 days span with Aerox, with varying rider behaviours and over varying road and traffic conditions, the most we could achieve was 49 kpl, and the least 38 kpl.
 Brilliant for the package…

 Price And Who Should Buy?